kdroukman/ps_support/lenovo/standard/README.md

 On a Standard host you will be setting up SignalFx Smart Agent, and corresponding configuration that is provided by master file - `agent.yaml` - and supplementary files for each of the required monitors to be switched on the host - eg: `haproxy.yaml`, `redis.yaml`.

-The provided installation and configuration script - `signalfx-agent.sh` - does most of the work for you by installing the agent and importing correct configuration files to a specific directory on your hosts - `/etc/signalfx`
+The provided installation and configuration script - `signalfx_agent.sh` - does most of the work for you by installing the agent and importing correct configuration files to a specific directory on your hosts - `/etc/signalfx`

 You are required to host the configuration files centrally, either on a network file system, or GitLab.
 If you are unable to set up the central repository at the time of installation, download the .yaml files to a local files system, or alternatively you can fetch them from here:
 [https://github.com/kdroukman/ps_support/releases/download/standard](https://github.com/kdroukman/ps_support/releases/download/standard)